pypeit/PypeIt/doc/help/pypeit_collate_1d.rst

                               flux                  Flux calibrate using archived sensfuncs.
                               ignore_flux           Ignore any flux calibration information in spec1d files.
-                              rms_thresh            If set any objects with rms > than this are skipped.
+                              rms_thresh            If set, any objects with a rms > than the input value are skipped, else all rms values are accepted.

                             spec1d read
                             <path to spec1d files, wildcards allowed>